Olympic Sightseeing - Whistler Olympic Park

 Explore Whistler Olympic Park's history and legacy from the 2010 Olympic and Paralympic Winter Games!

 When you are visiting, learn about the games by reading the interpretive signage, and take a photo as you visit the Olympic cross-country stadium, the biathlon range, the majestic ski jumps and, of course, the Olympic Rings.
 You will gain an appreciation for this outstanding setting and why it was chosen to host the Vancouver 2010 Olympic Winter Games competitions in cross-country, biathlon, ski jumping and Nordic combined as well as the 2010 Paralympic Games cross-country skiing and biathlon competitions.
 More than one third of all Olympic Medals were awarded at Whistler Olympic Park!

 NEW this year, explore the Whistler Olympic Park Exhibit located in the Day Lodge.
 Have an even closer look at memorabilia from the games including such items as the Olympic torch, podium, biathlon rifle, race bibs and more.

 The Park also features impressive First Nations art, created in the lead-up to the 2010 Games.
 Today the art legacy consists of five official Olympic pieces and two others that were added afterwards for a total of seven carvings and tapestries.

 - There is small park access fee.
 This fee helps us maintain our venue for the benefit of local, national and international Nordic athletes for summer and winter training!

 Sightseeing is possible during the regular opening times in winter & summer:

-- Summer season: Late June to early September
+- Winter season: Late November to early April

 Do not disturb wildlife, stay away if you encounter a bear & DO NOT FEED Wildlife!
 Read more important information on wildlife/bear interactions at Whistler Olympic Park and general safety advise here (click here for winter safety guidelines).